 About The Artist

+I moved to Arizona cerca 1999 and started painting angels.
+I painted better paintings.
+I had a few gallery exhibits in San Diego and Tempe.
+I hustled and sold a few paintings, but nothing remarkable.
+I sort of gave up.
 After many years of mediocre paintings, I tried again when the pandemic hit in spring of 2020.
 I had some success, at least by my standards.
 I painted "In The Sunny Spot".
 Later I would re-paint the frame of this work to blue and yellow, and the cap of the monkey to a Russian military cap.
 This became a Ukraine homage painting.

-I do not really identify as a Christian at this time, even though I paint angels and heavenly spaces.
-I am a Christian ally, because I do believe in God and real angels (and have been blessed to speak to some on occasion), but the text of the Bible is highly problematic.
-I believe we are all interdimensional angels, just on different 'teams', including Buddhists, witches, and 'pagans'.
+I'm encouraged by my improvements from 2020 to 2025, painting better paintings each year.
+Although I paint angels and heavenly spaces, I do not identify as 'Christian' for many reasons.
+I am a Christian ally however, because I do believe in God and real angels (and have been blessed to speak to some on occasion).
+I believe we are all interdimensional angels, just on different 'teams'.

 Inquiries: randklineart@gmail.com